Cooke's Royal Circus: Thomas Taplin Cooke

 It appears that the circus had been used to operating from large theatres up to this point.
-Either during the American tour or following the fire disaster, Taplin Cooke, had a very large circular tent constructed.
+Either during the American tour or following the fire disaster, Thomas Taplin Cooke, had a very large circular tent constructed.
 After a few more months in Philadelphia, he returned to Britain in the summer of 1838 with this large tent, which freed up the possible locations for the circus.

-One very dramatic equestrian show was "Mazeppa" based om a poem by Byron, first performed in Philadelphia in 1838 and still playing until at least 1843 when it was showing at Birmingham in England.
+One very dramatic equestrian show was "Mazeppa" based on a poem by Byron, first performed in Philadelphia in 1838 and still playing until at least 1843 when it was showing at Birmingham in England.
 This concept was borrowed from Andrew Ducrow's show Mazeppa of 1831.
-In 1846 a similar style of show was based on the life of Dick Turpin.
+In 1846, a similar style of show was based on the life of Dick Turpin.

 Thomas Cooke died in 1866 in London and is buried in Kensal Green Cemetery.
 The grave is highly unique, carrying a statue of a horse "mourning".

 William Cooke

-Son of Thomas Taplin Cooke, born in 1808 he was a versatile acrobat and performer before setting up on his own (hiring Astley's Amphitheatre in London) for eleven years as a circus venue.
+William Cooke was the son of Thomas Taplin Cooke who was born in 1808.
+He was a versatile acrobat and performer before setting up on his own (hiring Astley's Amphitheatre in London) for eleven years as a circus venue.
 His daughter Alice Maud Mary Ann Cooke married the London-based actor George Benjamin Belmore.

 In May 1845 he was involved in the Yarmouth suspension bridge disaster where a very large crowd gathered on a bridge to view a novelty side show: a man being pulled along the river in a bathtub pulled by four geese.
 The death loss was due to inadequacies in the bridge construction rather than the event itself.

 James Cooke

-James Cooke (1810-1869) was an older son to Thomas Taplin Cooke.
+James Thorpe Cooke (1810-1869) was an older son to Thomas Taplin Cooke.
 He appeared as the owner/manager of Cooke's Royal Circus in Edinburgh in 1846 (still a travelling show at this time).
 His grave in Dean Cemetery in Edinburgh describes him as an "equestrian manager".